- What you should look for when hiring a property management company.

 - Do they have workman’s comp insurance?

-Property management firms should absolutely have this.
-It covers the firm if anything happens to an employee and avoids major losses from being sued.
+Property management firms should absolutely have this insurance.
+It covers you if anything happens to a property management employee at your property and avoids major losses from being sued.

 - How are their Google ratings?

 Google the company and look at their rating and reviews.
-Property managers are not able to control these reviews to it’s a great way to get a feel for how the property management conducts business.
+Property managers are not able to control these reviews, so it’s a great way to get a feel for how the property management conducts business.